Police Police (TV series)

 Police Police (also marketed as Police Police: Murattu Rajavum Thiruttu Muraliyum) is an Indian Tamil-language police procedural comedy drama television series starring Mirchi Senthil and Jaiseelan Sivaram.
-This series is written and directed by Koan, Eraa.
-Kalai Kadodi and Chidambaram Manivannan for JioHotstar.
+This series is written by Koan and Eraa.
+Kalai Kadodi; and directed by Koan and Chidambaram Manivannan for JioHotstar.
 The plot revolves around SI Raja and Murali, a thief who works at the same police station after being dragged there by lawyer Lalithambika, leading to a humorous and intriguing situation.

 The principal characters of the series include Parvathy Venkitaramanan, Shabana Shajahan, Sujitha, Sathya SK, Vincent Roy and Vadivukkarasi.
-It premiered on JioHotstar on 19 September 2025.
+It premiered on JioHotstar on 19 September 2025 and ended on 6 March 2026.

 Plot

 The series follows the story of an SI Raja and a thief named Murali, and how they clash and unite for a common purpose later.
 Giving up his past, Murali seeks redemption by helping Raja solve a crime.
 After Raja’s aggressive actions in a few cases, his manipulative colleague Vaavar rises to prominence.
 Meanwhile, Raja tries to reestablish his position by making an offer to Murali to turn a cop.